qri-io/rfcs/text/0012-CLI-commands.md

 on a dataset-by-dataset basis.

-By default qri is configured to publish to https://registry.qri.io, the main public collection of datasets & peers. "qri new" and "qri update" default to publishing to a registry as part of dataset creation unless run with the "no-publish" flag.
-Published datasets that are under 20MBs will be backed up by the Qri registry.
+By default qri is configured to publish to https://registry.qri.io, the main public collection of datasets & peers.
+To publish a dataset as it is being created or changed, use `qri new --publish` or `qri save --publish`

 Unpublished dataset info will be held locally so you can still interact with it.
-And your datasets will be available to others peers when you run "qri connect", but will not show up in search results, and will not be displayed on lists of registry datasets.
+And your datasets will be available to others peers when you run `qri connect`, but will not show up in search results, and will not be displayed on lists of registry datasets.

 Qri is designed to work without a registry should you want to opt out of